 Betahydroxyacids

-These are solutions of weak acids like salicylic and glycolic acids.
+These are solutions of weak acids like salicylic acid.
 They work by loosening the “glue” that holds skin cells together to the top layer of skin peels off faster.
 These helps open blocked follicles and helps prevent pores from getting clogged.
 Your body doesn’t get used to this effect so you can continue to use them over time as long as you don’t find them irritating.

 Topical antibiotics